MXD-K1/LuaMoon/README.md

 ---

 ## Why LuaMoon Exists
-Lua is small, flexible, and embeddable—but its package story is fragmented.
+Lua is small, flexible, and embeddable, but its package story is fragmented.

-LuaRocks solved many problems, but over time a few pain points became clear:

-* Inconsistent environments across machines
-* Global vs local installs confusion
-* Limited reproducibility guarantees
-* Friction for beginners
-* Tooling that assumes Unix-first workflows

-LuaMoon explores a different design space:

-* **Project-first** dependency management
-* **Lockfiles** for reproducible installs
-* **Explicit environments** instead of global magic
-* **Beginner-friendly defaults**, expert-level control
+LuaMoon aims to solve existing problems with LuaRocks such as:
+- The lack of project-local installs.
+(Only global installs)
+- The lack of virtual environments.
+- The need to tweak package.path/package.cpath every time a project is created.
+- Confusing CLI.
+- The non-standard config format.
+- Build failures.
+- The lack of proper documentation.
+- The need to write a rockspec for every version of the library.

 ---

+## Quick Start
+Here are the commands of LuaMoon: (These are not implemented yet)
+- Initialize a new LuaMoon project: `luamoon init`
+- Add a dependency: `luamoon add pkg`
+- Update a dependency: `luamoon update pkg`
+- Remove a dependency: `luamoon remove pkg`
+- Search if a dependency exist: `luamoon search pkg-name`
+- List project dependencies: `luamoon list`
+- Run project: `luamoon run`
+- Publish a package to the index: `luamoon publish`

+(Note: Some of these commands might change as the project is in early development stage)

+---

-## Features (Intened but not implemnted yet)
+## Features (Intended but not implemented yet)

-* 📦 Project-local dependencies (no global pollution)
+* Project-local dependencies (no global pollution)
-* 🔒 Lockfile-based reproducible installs
+* Lockfile-based reproducible installs
-* 🧩 Deterministic dependency resolution
+* Deterministic dependency resolution
-* 🗂️ Clear on-disk package layout
+*  Clear on-disk package layout
-* ⚙️ Simple, scriptable CLI
+*  Simple, scriptable CLI
-* 🔁 Optional interoperability with LuaRocks
+* Optional interoperability with LuaRocks
-* 🧪 Designed for experimentation and evolution
+* Designed for experimentation and evolution

 > LuaMoon is under active development.
 Expect rough edges, sharp ideas, and rapid iteration.